belle2/basf2/online_book/basf2/first_steering_file.rst

     the Kshort candidates.
 You will learn more about vertex fits in :ref:`onlinebook_vertex_fitting`.

+In the previous task you should have learned how useful it is to carefully study the output.
+This is especially relevant if there are warning or error messages.
+Remember to never ignore them as they usually point to some serious issue, either in the way you have written your steering file or in the basf2 software itself.
+In the latter case you are encouraged to report the problem so that it can be fixed by some experts (maybe you even become this expert one day yourself).

 Now we have a steering file in which final state particles are loaded from the input mdst file to particle lists.
 One of the most powerful modules of the analysis software is the `ParticleCombiner`.
 It takes those particle lists and